 significant impact on the character or the purpose of the program (e.g., addition of a track, concentration, or specialization in a degree program).

+Significant actions include, but are not limited to, the following:

+New degree

+New certificate

-Adding online delivery of a currently face to face program (SR 3.1.5.3.2.3.3)
+Addition of online delivery for part or all of a degree, certificate or minor

-A degree program change meeting the criteria of “minor program change” (SR 3.1.5.3.4) is exempt from the above definition.
-[US: 4/23/2018]
+Change to admissions, progression, and graduation requirements for a degree, certificate or minor

+Suspension and/or closure of part of, or all of, a degree, certificate, or minor

+Suspension and/or closure of a modality for part of, or all of, a degree, certificate or minor

+Note: Any type of proposal involving an educational unit, including name changes, and any type of proposal involving a Senate Rule change is also categorized as a significant change.

 The Honors College curriculum is treated as an academic program within the meaning of this significant change procedures rule.
 [US: 4/23/2018]